 The VCCCD Police Department contracts with the California State University Channel Islands (CSUCI) Police Department to provide 24-hr dispatch services for each of the three campuses.
-Dispatchers are POST-certified professionals who answer calls from each of the campuses' direct phone lines, as well as 9-1-1 and all emergency blue phones located on each of the campuses.
+Dispatchers are POST-certified professionals who answer calls from each of the campuses' direct phone lines, as well as 9-1-1 located on each of the campuses.